cssconf/2013.cssconf.eu/call-for-speakers/index.md

 > “I would have written a shorter letter, but I did not have the time” — Blaise Pascal

 **Original Topics**.
-One of the things we want to do with CSSConf.eu is push the community forward.
+One of the things we want to do with CSSconf.eu is push the community forward.
 We can’t do this if the same people talk about the same things all the time.
 Thus, we favor original content.
 If you want to present a topic that you have talked about elsewhere, try to add a twist or new research or development—something to make it unique.